-(a) Promotion/Re-grading

-- (i) Promotion promotion rank for Headmasters/ Headmistresses II. - (ii) Re-grading A Principal Assistant Master/ Mistress serving in the nominating primary/primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/ Headmistress I.

-- (i) Candidates should have fulfilled all requirements for normal promotion to this rank.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - (ii) Starting from the 2000/01 school year, new recruits of school Principals by direct appointment should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.

-Principal of a primary school with 24 or more classes.

-Principal of a primary special school with 24 or more equivalent ordinary primary classes.
+X X Appointment Requirements : (a) Prom (i) (ii) otion/Re-gradingPromotion -promotion rank forHeadmasters/Headmistresses II.Re-grading -APrincipalAssistantMaster/Mistress serving in the nominatingprimary/primaryspecialschoolwith arecognisedlocalfirstdegreeorequivalentiseligibleforconsiderationforre-gradingasHeadmaster/Headmistress I. (b) Direc (i) (i) t Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
+Starting from the 2000/01 school year, new recruits of school Principals by direct appointment should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.
+Type of Work: Primary Sch Principal of nools a primary school with 24 or more classes. ools of a primary special school with 24 or more ordinary primary classes.
+Promotion Prospects: N.A.
+Any Other Remarks : rank deter salary scale and incremental date of dmaster/Headmistress I re-graded from the of Principal Assistant Master/Mistress will be mined as follows: If immediately before re-grading, their pay

-- (a) The salary scale and incremental date of Headmaster/ Headmistress I re-graded from the rank of Principal Assistant Master/Mistress will be determined as follows: - (i) If immediately before re-grading, their pay plus the responsibility allowance is less than the minimum of the new office, they will receive the minimum.
+(i) If immediately before re-grading, their pay plus the responsibility allowance is less than the minimum of the new office, they will receive the minimum.
 The new incremental date will be determined by the date of re-grading;

 - (ii) If their pay plus the responsibility allowance is the same or more than the minimum and not more than the maximum of the new office, they will receive the salary point which is equivalent to their existing substantive salary plus the responsibility allowance.
 The new incremental date will be determined by the date of re-grading; - (iii) If they are re-graded on their incremental date, for the purpose of these rules, their pay plus the responsibility allowance before re-grading will be taken to be the pay they would have received on that date had they not been re-graded; and - (iv) If the date of re-grading falls on or between the 1st and the 15th day of the month, the incremental date will be taken to be the first day of that month.
-If the resultant date falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month. - (b) With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service for more than 45 days is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale.
+If the resultant date falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month. - (b) With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale.